 - University PCards cannot be used for grant-related purchases.

 Travel Approval Process:

 - Traveler submits the Spend Authorization in Workday (link is external) in advance of the travel departure date.
-If the traveler is traveling to an international location, they are required to sign the International Acknowledgement of Understanding Form (link is external) and attach it to the Spend Authorization before submission.

 - Payment for rental vehicle use as a primary mode of travel transportation is authorized only if the cost is more economical than any other type of transportation or if the destination is not otherwise accessible.
 Additional expenses, including and not limited to baggage fees, ground transportation to/from airport lodging, parking, and per diem, must be documented with a cost comparison in advance of the trip when comparing the cost of a rental car to airfare.
 Rental vehicles must be procured through university-contracted rental car agencies.